 Beyond the Bud: Why You're Really Paying so Much For Wedding Florals.

-One of the most common questions floral designers receive during the vendor recruitment process is "how much?'
 Planning a wedding is expensive, and it seems that costs add up quickly when deciding between a floral wall and open bar.
 We as floral designers can certainly understand the initial sticker shock associated with receiving your first floral quote.
 For something that mother nature so generously provides for us, wedding flowers can seem quite costly, and at first glance, it can be difficult to understand why.
 Frankly, there is a lot more to floral design than meets the eye.

 Consider each stem in your bouquet was once a newborn child, in need of tender loving care and a watchful eye.
 Florals begin their life cycle as very delicate blooms which must be cared for over an extensive period of time.
 They are susceptible to seasonal changes, climates, and predators in which farmers are careful to protect them from.
 The care required to grow and produce some of our most treasured blooms can be both extremely rewarding and terribly exhausting.
 This is the reason that quality florals can be expensive in the first place.
 This price, paid by the farmer is often passed onto the consumer (in this case, the florist).